22nd Marine Infantry Regiment

-The 22nd Battalion Marine Infantry based in Nantes is a French military unit.
-It incorporates the traditions of the 22nd Regiment of Colonial Infantry and the 22nd Marine Infantry Regiment which keeps the flag.
-The 22nd BIMa is a support battalion.
+The 22nd Marine Infantry Battalion (22e Bataillon d'Infanterie de Marine) is a French marine infantry battalion of the Troupes de Marine of the French Army.
+It was established on July 1, 1999, and was stationed in Nantes.
+It operated under the 9th Marine Infantry Brigade.
+The division incorporates the traditions set by the 22nd Marine Infantry Regiment and the 22nd Colonial Infantry Regiment.
+Before its dissolution in 2010, the battalion fulfilled support duties.

 History

 It was created on July 1, 1999, from the 9th Regiment of command and support.
 On 29 May 2010, a ceremony was to mark the end of a military presence in Nantes.
 Its official dissolution was scheduled for 1 July 2010. in the reserve response unit (115) to leave Nantes grouped to form the 6th Company of the 6th Engineer Regiment in Angers.

 Subordination

-The 22nd Battalion Marine Infantry {BIMa) is a support battalion at the headquarters of the Defense Force Headquarters No. 2.
+The 22nd Battalion Marine Infantry (BIMa) is a support battalion at the headquarters of the Defense Force Headquarters No. 2.
 The battalion operates under the authority of the land area north-west.
 It is responsible for operating the PC projected force.
 The commanding officer took command of all resources deployed.